Thursday minyan is at 8:00 a.m. every week

 Prayer for the healing of the sick.

-A special prayer is recited at the end of the Torah service.
+A special prayer naming those who are ill is recited at the end of the Torah service.
 If you wish to include the name of a relative or a friend, you are requested to call the office before Wednesday so that we may include the name(s) in our weekly bulletin.
-You may also stand up and mention the name(s) of persons you wish to include in the prayer during the service.
+You may also stand up and mention the name(s) of persons you wish to include during the prayer.

 It is customary to mention the names of the persons whose yahrzeit will occur in the week which will follow, before we recite the Mourners Kaddish at the end of the service.
 The congregation has a list, but you may call the office before Wednesday to add a name to the printed list which will be included in the bulletin.